Receiving Presidential Award

 Ministry of Health, Government of Punjab

-Chaudhry Mohammad Sarwar, former Governor of Punjab, presents a distinguished award to Muhammad Yasseen Khan in recognition of his significant contributions and professional excellence.
+Chaudhry Mohammad Sarwar, former Governor of Punjab, presents a distinguished award to Muhammad Yaseen Khan in recognition of his significant contributions and professional excellence.

 Lahore, Punjab